github/docs/content/admin/configuration/configuring-your-enterprise/configuring-rate-limits.md

 Implement rate limits carefully and communicate frequently with your users as you tune the limits.
 To avoid interrupting your users' work, {% data variables.product.company_short %} recommends that you start with permissive rate limits, and gradually tune the limits to suit your environment.

 You can also configure rate limits for authentication attempts to the {% data variables.enterprise.management_console %}.
-For more information, see "[Accessing the management console](/admin/configuration/configuring-your-enterprise/accessing-the-management-console#configuring-rate-limits-for-authentication-to-the-management-console)."
+For more information, see "[Managing access to the {% data variables.enterprise.management_console %}](/admin/configuration/administering-your-instance-from-the-management-console/managing-access-to-the-management-console#configuring-rate-limits-for-authentication-to-the-management-console)."

 ## Enabling rate limits for the {% data variables.product.prodname_enterprise_api %}